Union County, New Jersey

 • 1995 - The Union County Performing Arts Center opens in Rahway, becoming a cultural hub for the region.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Union County, New Jersey.
+This timeline provides a concise overview of the key events in the history of Union County, New Jersey.